FettLol/fettlol-modpack-beta/README.md

 ## Crash when Exiting Game

 Sometimes, when logging out from a world, the entire game wil crash rather than return you to the world selection screen.
 This is a known error in VoxelMap and will hopefully be resolved in the near future.

+## `Falling Leaves` Mod Crashes Servers

+While `Falling Leaves` is a client-side mod, all mods should be able to be loaded on both clients and servers without causing crashes.
+However, `Falling Leaves` makes servers crash on boot.

 ## Client Log Error